HanbitGaram/HanbitGaram/README.md

 If you need me to request work,<br>
 please leave an email in English, Japanese, or Korean.

+As I live in London TZ, I may be late to ask and answer questions.

 ### 💻 Recent Work
 - Release and distribution of music
 - Web, Server, TCP/IP Programming